Snap to Network

 Network Layer

-The polyline features representing a network to which features will be snapped.
+The polyline features representing a network to which the input point features are snapped.

 The layer must have the following three fields: